clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/e/e1/A_century_of_birds_from_the_Himalaya_Mountains_%28TAB._LII%29_%289237264813%29.jpg)

-In the early stages of their married life, Elizabeth would often illustrate scientifically accurate images of novelty bird specimens that John, her husband, prepared for his customer.
+Elizabeth would often illustrate scientifically accurate images of novelty bird specimens that John, her husband, prepared for his customers.
 After two years of strenuous hard work, her lavishly crafted plates were published in “A Century of Birds from the Himalaya Mountains” (1830-1832) accompanied by N. A. Vigors’ factful scientific explanations.

 ## Sarah Grand (1854-1943)